barryvdh/barryvdh.github.io/_posts/2015-04-11-unobtrusive-javascript-with-jquery-ujs-and-laravel.md

 ### Real example with Laravel

 A common action for an admin interface or CRUD-apps, is deleting an item from a row.
-You shouldn't ever use a `GET` request for this, so a `DELETE` (or common `POST` if you like) would be better.
-So normally you would create a form with `DELETE` action and a submit button for each row and redirect the user back after the resource is deleted.
+You shouldn't ever use a `GET` request to delete items, so a `DELETE` (or common `POST` if you like) would be better.
+Normally you would probably create a form with `DELETE` action and a submit button for each row and redirect the user back after the resource is deleted.
 Or you create you own JavaScript bindings to perform the `DELETE` request.

 With jquery-ujs it's easy to replace the form with a link, but you can also remove the entire row after deletion.
 Just add the link to each row (assuming we placing this in a table).
 We also add the confirm message to make sure you delete the right item.